So, you’re spending three days in London. That’s brilliant.

 It’s a never-ending maze of giant rooms, each one featuring different items such as purses, perfumes, furniture, souvenirs, art, makeup, jewelry, and more.

 And then there’s the food.
-You’ll find different restaurants and eateries inside Harrods, offering take-away food, desserts, seafood, pizzas, tea, steaks, and lots more.
+You’ll find different restaurants and eateries inside Harrods,ย offering takeaway food, desserts, seafood, pizzas, tea, steaks, and lots more.
 It’s absolutely mad!
+The Harrods Food Hall is the ultimate luxury supermarket experience, even if you are on a tight budget you should indulge in a little purchase of something decadent.

 Natural History Museum